-When incorporating a company in Guatemala, you need to appoint a legal representative who will act as the main local point of contact.
-They will represent the company to Guatemalan authorities and be responsible for managing all aspects of the legal and regulatory procedures involved in launching the business.
+When incorporating a company in Guatemala, you need to appoint a legal representative in Guatemala as well, who will act as the main local point of contact.
+They will represent the company to local authorities and be responsible for managing all aspects of the legal and regulatory procedures involved in launching the business.

 Guatemala is one of the largest economies in Central America, with a promising outlook for foreign investment, which offers a host of investment and business growth opportunities.
-The first step to accessing those opportunities is appointing a reliable legal representative.
+The first step to accessing those opportunities is appointing a reliable legal representative in Guatemala.